sustainers/academic-map/_sources/organizations/apereo.md

 ## Academic Collaborations

 The Apereo Foundation has a long-standing commitment to collaborating with academic institutions worldwide.
-Their projects provide open-source software solutions tailored to the unique needs of the educational sector.
+Their projects provide open source software solutions tailored to the unique needs of the educational sector.
 By creating interoperable, scalable, and flexible systems, Apereo supports the development of teaching and learning technologies that empower institutions globally.

 Apereo’s work spans various projects, such as **Sakai**, **uPortal**, **Opencast**, **Xerte**, and **Bedework**, which are widely implemented in educational settings.
 Through these initiatives, Apereo collaborates with numerous universities and institutions, helping them enhance their educational platforms and technological infrastructure.
 Some notable universities and institutions Apereo has worked with include: